 What is Leaseback?

-Leaseback is a financial transaction in which the company sells its asset and then takes the same asset on lease from the purchaser, which implies that the seller becomes the lessee and the purchaser becomes the lessor.
-This type of sale and leaseback transaction is done on mutual understanding of both the party and all the terms and conditions are predefined in the agreement.
+Leaseback is a financial transaction wherein the company sells its asset and then takes the same on lease from the purchaser.
+It implies that the seller becomes the “lessee” and the purchaser becomes the “lessor”.
+This type of sale and leaseback transaction is done on mutual understanding of both parties, and all the terms and conditions are predefined in the agreement.

-- Lessee or Seller Perspective: The seller (lessee) wants to free his cash involved in the property or assets so that he can use this cash for other purposes but still wants to use such assets or property.
+- Lessee or Seller Perspective: The seller (lesseeLesseeA Lessee, also called a Tenant, is an individual (or entity) who rents the land or property (generally immovable) from a lessor (property owner) under a legal lease agreement. ) wants to free the cash involved in the property or assets to use for other purposes but still wants to use such assets or property.

 Key Elements of Leaseback Transaction

-- Need of Capital: When a company has the needs of capital for further investment then they will go for leaseback transaction.
+- Need of Capital: When a company needs capital for future investments, they will go for leaseback transactions.

-- Excess Capital and Looking for Good Investment: Purchaser or lessors who are entering this transaction only want to make a good return on their investment.
+- Excess Capital and Looking for Good Investments: Purchasers or lessors enter this transaction only to make a good return on their investment.

-- Strong Tenant: Investors who buy and give on lease want a relatively stronger tenant who can meet their obligations and their investment will be in safe hands.
-Similarly, a strong tenant can sell their assets at a higher rate and make the transaction profitable for him.
+- Strong Tenant: Investors who buy and give on lease want a relatively more robust tenant who can meet their obligations and safeguard the investments.
+Similarly, a strong tenant can sell their assets at a higher rate and profit from the transaction.

-- Long Term Lease: In Sale & leaseback transactions generally lease terms are happening for 10 years or more than 10 years so that it will be beneficial for lessor and lessee both.
-Lessee will be benefited by using the assets without any interruption and lessor will get the lease rent for a longer period without having any risk.
+- Long Term Lease: Generally, in sale and leaseback transactions, lease terms are of 10 years or more to benefit the lessor and lessee.
+Lessee will benefit from using the assets uninterrupted, and lessor will get the lease rent for a more extended period without risk.

-- Interest on Loan is High: If the rate of interest loan is higher than the lease rental expenses then also companies use this type of arrangement to reduce the expenses.
+- High Interest on Loans: If the rate of interest of the loan is higher than the lease rental expenses, companies can opt for this to reduce the costs.

 Example of Sale and Leaseback Transaction

-Now we will understand sale & leaseback transaction with the help of one practical example:
+Now we will understand sale & leaseback transactions with the help of a practical example:

-Therefore what they are doing is they bought a plane and sale it to the leasing company and immediately take back on lease.
-By that arrangement, airline companies will get their cash-free and spread the cost of the plane into the over the life of plane through lease rental and utilize the cash generated from the sale of a plane to meet the operational cost and reduce the liability.
+Therefore, they bought planes, sold them to the leasing companies, and immediately took them back on lease.
+By that arrangement, airline companies started getting cash-free and spread the cost over the life of the plane.
+They utilize the cash generated from the sale of planes to meet the operational costs and reduce the liabilities.

-- The seller can avoid the capital cost associated with assets and still he can use those assets.
+- The seller can avoid the capital cost associated with assets and still use those assets.

-- It can save the time and administrative cost associated with the assets because all will be taken care of by the purchaser or lessor.
+- It can save the time and administrative cost associated with the assets as it will be taken care of by the purchaser or lessor.

-- In case the property has a longer useful life then it will have become a costly affair for the seller because total lease payment will be more than the cost of the assets over the year.
+- If the property has a longer life, it will become a costly affair for the seller because the total lease payment will be more than the cost of the assets over the year.

-- Seller will not get the appreciation benefit if the value of assets sold is an increase in the future like land and building.
+- The seller would not get the appreciation benefit if the value of assets sold increases in the future, like land and building.

-- Loss of control over assets and there is a case that at the time of renewal of agreement lease rent will increase.
+- Loss of control over assets as lease rent will increase at the time of renewal of the agreement.

-This has been a guide to what is leaseback and its meaning.
-Here we discuss the example of sale and leaseback transaction along with its key elements.
-We also discuss the advantages and disadvantages.
+This has been a guide to what is Leaseback and its meaning.
+Here we discuss example of sale and leaseback transaction along with advantages & disadvantages.
 You can learn more about financing from the following articles –